-The Compensation Committee and the AR Compensation Committee use tally sheets as a reference in reviewing and establishing our Named Executive Officers' compensation.
-The tally sheets provide a holistic view of all material elements of our Named Executive Officers' compensation, including base salary, annual cash incentive awards, long-term equity incentive awards and indirect compensation such as perquisites and retirement benefits, including the portions of such compensation that are paid for services provided to Antero Resources.
+The Compensation Committee uses tally sheets as a reference in reviewing and establishing our Named Executive Officers' compensation.
+The tally sheets provide a holistic view of all material elements of our Named Executive Officers' compensation, including base salary, annual cash incentive awards, long-term equity incentive awards and indirect compensation such as perquisites and retirement benefits.
 Tally sheets also demonstrate the amounts each executive could potentially receive under various termination and change in control scenarios, and include a summary of all shares beneficially owned.